roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/Implement horizontal auto scaling based on Alibaba Cloud metrics.md

         -   If the value of ScalingActive is False in the Conditions field, proceed to the next step.
     2. Run the `kubectl get --raw "/apis/external.metrics.k8s.io/v1beta1/"` command.
 If Error from server \(NotFound\): the server could not find the requested resource is returned, verify the status of alibaba-cloud-metrics-adapter.

-        If the status of alibaba-cloud-metrics-adapter is normal, check whether the HPA metrics are related to the Ingress.
-If the metrics are related to the Ingress, make sure that you deploy the Log Service component before ack-alibaba-cloud-metrics-adapter is deployed.
+        If the status of alibaba-cloud-metrics-adapter is normal, check whether the HPA metrics are relevant to the Ingress.
+If the metrics are relevant to the Ingress, make sure that you deploy the Log Service component before ack-alibaba-cloud-metrics-adapter is deployed.
 For more information, see [Monitor nginx-ingress and analyze the access log of nginx-ingress](/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Monitor nginx-ingress and analyze the access log of nginx-ingress.md).

     3. Make sure that the values of the HPA metrics are valid.
 The value of sls.ingress.route must be in the `<namespace>-<svc>-<port>` format.
         -   `<namespace>` specifies the namespace to which the Ingress belongs.